yangweiyou/omnibase/README.md

 ## Usages

-use as a ros package, put the whole epos2 files under workspace/src and compile with catkin
+use as a ros package, put the folder under workspace/src and compile with catkin_make

 	#under ${workspace}
 	catkin_make
 	roscore
-	rosrun epos2 velocity_pub
+	rosrun omnibase base_controller
-	code will prompt for input

 ## Benchmark